 While every effort will be made to accommodate our Kindergarten families, they are not guaranteed a space in our School-Age program for the subsequent year.
+Please be advised that students in Grade 6, who are scheduled to graduate in June, will be automatically withdrawn to accommodate the needs of other families transitioning from the Kindergarten Program to the School-Age Program.
 Inkster Community Childcare Inc. is licensed for a maximum number of children in each program by the Manitoba Early Learning and Childcare Program.